CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 1. Navigate back to the **ContosoTraders-<inject key="DeploymentID" />** resource group, and select the **contoso-traders-aks<inject key="DeploymentID" />** Kubernetes service.

-1. We have already defined a new Namespace for your API deployment.
+1. Go the **Namespaces** under the **Kubernetes resources** from the left navigation pane.
+We have already defined a new Namespace for your API deployment.
 Going further, you will be using the **contoso-traders** namespace only.

     ![This is a screenshot of the Azure Portal for AKS showing adding a Service.](media/contoso-traders.png "Add a Service")